SpenceKonde/ATTinyCore/README.md

 * ATtiny43 (including boost converter) [Assembled Boards](https://www.tindie.com/products/16617/)
 * SMD/DIP or DIP [ATtiny85 prototyping board](https://www.tindie.com/products/DrAzzy/attiny85-project-board/)
 * SMD or DIP [ATtiny84 prototyping board](https://www.tindie.com/products/DrAzzy/attiny84-project-board/)
-* ATtiny841 chips on adapter boards that fit into DIP14 socketts (Listing shortly)
-* ATtiny1634 chips on adapter boards that fit into DIP24 sockets (listing shortly)
-* ATtiny167 chips on adapter boards tht fit into a DIP24 socket. (listing shortly)
-* ATtiny861, 1634, or 167's on adapter boards that can fit DIP sockets, but also have a USB port for VUSB uploads.

 ## Caveats
 * Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible.
 ArduinoAsISP works reliably.
 In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each programming operation.
 This may be due to bugs in USBAsp firmware - See this thread on the Arduino forums for information on updated USBAsp firmware: http://forum.arduino.cc/index.php?topic=363772 (Links to the new firmware are on pages 5-6 of that thread - the beginning is largely a discussion of the inadequacies of the existing firmware)
 * At >4v, the speed of the internal oscillator on 828, 1634 and 841 parts increases significantly - enough that serial (and hence the bootloader) does not work.
 Significant enhancements have been made on this front in 1.4.0; reburning bootloader should sort it out.
 These are further improved in 2.0.0.
-Avoid 115200 and 57600 baud rates like the plague,
+Avoid using 115200 baud and 57600 baud if using the internal oscillator and running an 828, 1634, or x41 at 4V or higher - those speeds are over 2% off due to baud calculation error in the same direction that the clock speed is off.
+* For that matter, don't use 115200 baud or 57600 baud on any classic AVR with a hardware serial port at 8/16 MHz, especially if they or the thing they are communicating with is using an internal oscillator.
+Don't use 115200 without a hardware serial port at all. and either a "USART crystal" as clock source, or a 12 MHz or 20 MHz clock source.
+For 8 and 16 MHz with hardware serial, 38400, 76800, and (at 16 MHz) 153600 get much better baud rate accuracy.
 * There is a right and a wrong way to perform a software reset.
-   `__asm__ __volatile__ (jmp 0)` is the WRONG WAY.
-DO NOT DO THAT.
-It is a "dirty reset".
-This is now caught and detected, and we react to it by forcing a WDT reset.
+  * Unless you are using Optiboot and wish to reset *and* have the bootloader run, do not reset from software via `__asm__ __volatile__ (jmp 0)` - that performs a "dirty reset".
+After a dirty reset, it is expected that all core initialization functions may incorrectly initialize any aspect(s) of core functionality, resulting in failure modes ranging from subtle and confusing to hangs or bootloops.
+Instead, enable the watchdog timer, set to reset the device on timeout, and then enter an infinite loop and wait for the reset 16ms later.
   * Do not attempt to generate a software reset by connecting an I/O pin to reset and driving it low; this is specifically warned about in the datasheet.
   * If using the WDT reset on an Optiboot board, no additional actions are necessary; The bootloader will see that the reset cause was the WDT, assume that it was the thing that generated the reset, turn off the WDT and start the application.
-There is no way to make teh
   * If using the WDT reset on a non-optiboot board definition, you must turn it off at the very start of setup() - the chip will reset with the watchdog still running at the minimum timeout.
   * The only time that a dirty reset is acceptable (it is never recommended) is when Optiboot is in use and you need to make the bootloader run from within the app.